 Under a mandate from the Quebec government, the City of Gatineau is updating the flood-risk map for the Outaouais.
 This should be completed by spring 2020.

 The City is also actively participating in discussing and implementing future flood-mitigation measures in Quebec.
-For example, Gatineau currently sits on the municipal committee set up by the Quebec government last June under its action plan on flood-mitigation land-use planning (only in French).
+For example, Gatineau currently sits on the municipal committee set up by the Quebec government in June 2019 under its action plan on flood-mitigation land-use planning (only in French).

 Recognized for its quality of life, Gatineau is a city of 285,000 inhabitants.
 It is located on the north shore of the Ottawa River, and extends east and west of the Gatineau River.